 A fair and progressive tax code can lead to growth throughout Maryland and across all income demographics.
 This was the formula that brought decades of progress to the country and to our region.
-Supply-side economics has failed, and the wealthy need to recognize that a healthy, fair society is just as important to them as to all others.
+Supply-side economics has failed, again and again, and the wealthy need to recognize that a healthy, fair society is just as important to them as to all others.
 Like Pope Francis, we must stop being afraid to confront the economic policies that have led us to the worst inequality since the 1890’s.
-As the Pope recently said:
+As the Pope said:

 “Some people continue to defend trickle-down theories which assume that economic growth, encouraged by a free market, will inevitably succeed in bringing

 about greater justice and inclusiveness in the world,” Francis wrote in the papal statement.
 “This opinion, which has never been confirmed by the facts,

 expresses a crude and naive trust in the goodness of those wielding economic power and in the sacralized workings of the prevailing economic system.”

 “Meanwhile,” he added, “the excluded are still waiting.”